CurveDocs/curve-docs/docs/fees/CowSwapBurner.md

 ## **Conditional Orders**

-Conditional CowSwap orders are automatically created for each token to be burned using the `burn` function.
+Conditional CoWSwap orders are automatically created for each token to be burned using the `burn` function.
 This function is not directly externally callable by users through this contract; instead, it is called when the `collect` function within the `FeeCollector` contract is invoked.
 Additionally, there is a caller fee to incentivize this contract call.

 ```vyper